How to Bounce Back After a Breakup: What to Expect and How to Move On

 Through therapy, Jamie hoped to better understand her own needs and boundaries.
 She aimed to embrace self-discovery, becoming more aware of the dynamics in her relationships and how her codependent tendencies might be impacting them.
 Therapy would offer her a path to clear away the confusion and help her build healthier, more balanced relationships in the future.

-How Therapy Can Help You Move On
+How Can Therapy Help You Move On After a Breakup?

 1. Understanding and Managing Your Emotions